John Kirwan & Salvatore Cimmino

 Then I tried to give myself new energy and more mental strength.

 I started to hear the people cheering me: was I dreaming?
 Was the cold taking over my senses?
-Instead I was really hearing them, with Philip who encouraged me for the goal was close, and Miriam who told me I was only five kilometers away from the arrival.
+Instead I was really hearing them, with Philip who encouraged me for the goal was close, told me I was only five kilometers away from the arrival.

 I felt like a lion, it seemed that I had entered the water only a few minutes earlier.
 I was flying!
 I really felt like I was flying!